Connect with others who understand.

 6. Your Doctor May Suggest Tapering the DMT

-Most of the research and guidelines surrounding wash-out periods for MS DMTs assume that people will stop taking a DMT all at once.
-However, some doctors may suggest that you taper off a drug by gradually decreasing your dose over time.
+Most of the research and guidelines surrounding washout periods for MS DMTs assume that people will stop taking a DMT all at once.
+However, some doctors may suggest tapering off a drug by gradually decreasing the dose.

 Your doctor can advise you on whether it’s better to stop your current DMT all at once or taper off gradually.

-One study among people with MS on natalizumab treatment found that those who tapered off the DMT were less likely to experience a disease flare.
-Some health experts also suggest tapering off fingolimod.
-However, researchers haven’t studied tapering before a wash-out period for most DMTs, so it’s unclear whether this strategy may help reduce relapse rates or lead to a higher risk of flares.
+One study among people with MS on natalizumab treatment found that those who tapered off were less likely to experience a disease flare.
+Some experts also suggest tapering off fingolimod.
+However, researchers haven’t studied tapering before a washout period for most DMTs, so it’s unclear whether this strategy may help reduce relapse rates or lead to a higher risk of flares.

-How long the wash-out period should last depends on the DMT, although your doctor may also make other recommendations.
-Some recommended guidelines state:
+The length of the washout period depends on the DMT, although your doctor may also make other recommendations.
+Guidelines include the following:

 8. Don’t Change Your Medication Without Talking to Your Doctor